 While it’s normal for your liver to contain some fat, accumulations of more than 5 percent to 10 percent of your liver’s weight are problematic.

-70 million Americans have fatty liver disease and don’t
+70 million Americans have fatty liver disease and don’t even know it.

 The liver is one of the hardest-working organs in the body, working tirelessly day in and day out.
 So here’s what your liver does, in a nutshell.
 Your liver regulates most chemical levels in the blood and excretes bile.
 Bile is necessary to break down fats.
 All of the blood leaving the stomach and intestines must pass through the liver for filtering.
 It’s the liver’s responsibility to detoxify this blood.